glanceapp/glance/docs/configuration.md

 `url`

 The public facing URL of a monitored service, the user will be redirected here.
-If `check_url` is not specified, this is used as the status check.
+If `check-url` is not specified, this is used as the status check.

-`check_url`
+`check-url`

 The URL which will be requested and its response will determine the status of the site.
 If not specified, the `url` property is used.